Overview

 - Inspect or search using

-. - Read content with
+- Read content with

-. - Modify with
+- Modify with

-or write new content withwrite_file
+edit_file or write new content with write_file and optional create_directories.

-. - Restructure with
+- Restructure with

-. - Collect metadata using
+- Collect metadata using

-for validation and documentation.
+get_file_info for validation and documentation.

 Integration Relevance